-Given that the primary culprit in most cases of gingivostomatitis is the HSV -1, or herpes simplex virus type 1, it is necessary to understand how the virus might take the infection further within the body.
+Given that the primary culprit in most cases of gingivostomatitis is HSV -1 or herpes simplex virus type 1, it is necessary to understand how the virus might take the infection further within the body.

-With immense about of pain and discomfort in the mouth, most children don’t feel like eating or drinking anything at all.
+With an immense amount of pain and discomfort in the mouth, most children don’t feel like eating or drinking anything at all.
 This can lead to a reduced appetite and dehydration in the body.
-The mouth will start getting dry as well as the skin.
-With no food in the body, your child may feel constantly tired and dizzy at times, or even suffer from constipation.
-At times, he may tend to sleep for a lot longer than usual.
+The mouth and the skin will start getting dry.
+With no food in the body, your child may feel constantly tired and dizzy at times or even suffer from constipation.
+Less food in the body will impact the physical strength of the child, making them fatigued and causing them to sleep longer than usual.

-Since gingivostomatitis is a viral infection, the usual method of administering antibiotics will not work on your child, unless there are bacterial sores present as well.
-Most sores disappear in a couple of weeks or so, even whether the disease is left untreated.
+Since gingivostomatitis is a viral infection, the usual method of administering antibiotics will not work on your child unless there are bacterial sores present as well.
+Most sores disappear in a couple of weeks or so, even if the disease is left untreated.
 For proper relief from the symptoms, certain treatment measures need to be undertaken.

 Herpetic Gingivostomatitis Treatment

-- The disease can be completed treated only when the prescribed medication is taken consistently without fail.
+- The disease can be completely treated only when the prescribed medication is taken consistently without fail.
 Make sure no doses are skipped throughout the phase.

-- Brushing teeth twice a day reduces chances of orolabial herpes in children.
+- Brushing teeth twice a day reduces the chances of oral herpes in children.

-- Flossing teeth gets rid of any food particle stuck between the teeth, keeping the mouth clean.
+- Flossing teeth gets rid of any food particles stuck between the teeth, keeping the mouth clean.

 - Get a dental checkup done twice a year to ensure everything is fine.